Home Contents Index Member Center Download Collect! Users Help

 There are two primary reasons to upgrade an existing Collect! database.

-• First and most obvious, you wish to take advantage of using a new release.
-For this upgrade, you can use the convenient one-click upgrade procedure described in the Help topic, One Click Upgrade.
+• To have the benefits of the new features and enhancements to existing features.
+For this upgrade, you can use the convenient "one click" upgrade procedure described in the Help topic, One Click Upgrade, OR

 Both of these reasons are valid.
+Your reason for wanting to upgrade will determine whether you opt for the One Click method or the Manual Upgrade.
 Performing the upgrade should be a simple process that should not hamper your day to day operations.

 Upgrading Collect! is an important event.
 For those of you who have never upgraded a database before, there are a few points to consider.